Dexedrine vs. Adderall: Differences and Similarities

 • Inpatient or outpatient treatment – After detox, you may attend inpatient treatment, where you reside in a treatment center to receive the support you need in early recovery.
 This support may include individual and group therapy, medication management, and other components to help you develop the necessary tools to maintain recovery.
 Some people attend treatment on an outpatient basis, depending on their required level of care and individualized treatment plan.

-• Aftercare – Once you complete addiction treatment, you still need to safeguard your recovery by participating in aftercare services, which can include continued therapy sessions, support group meetings, and positive coping mechanisms that support a healthy lifestyle free from substance.
+• Aftercare – Once you complete addiction treatment, you still need to safeguard your recovery by participating in aftercare services, which can include continued therapy sessions, support group meetings, and positive coping mechanisms that support a healthy lifestyle free from substances.

 Evan Gove